tian3rd/linuxupskill-go/readme.md

 - `sudo apt install mc`
 - `sudo apt install hier`
 - How to play unix text game? `sudo apt install bsdgames` first.

+## Day5 - More or Less...

+- [x] Get familiar with using more and less for viewing files, including being able to get to the top or bottom of a file in less, and searching for some text

+- [x] Test how “tab completion” works - this is a handy feature that helps you enter commands correctly.
+It helps find both the command and also file name parameters (so typing les then hitting “Tab” will complete the command less, but also typing less /etc/serv and pressing “Tab” will complete to less /etc/services.
+Try typing less /etc/s then pressing “Tab”, and again, to see how the feature handles ambiguity.

+- [x] Now that you've typed in quite a few commands, try pressing the “Up arrow” to scroll back through them.
+What you should notice is that not only can you see your most recent commands - but even those from the last time you logged in.
+Now try the history command - this lists out the whole of your cached command history - often 100 or more entries.
+There are number of clever things that can be done with this.
+The simplest is to repeat a command - pick one line to repeat (say number 20) and repeat it by typing !20 and pressing “Enter”.
+Later when you'll be typing long, complex, commands this can be very handy.
+You can also press Ctrl + r, then start typing any part of the command that you are looking for.
+You'll see an autocomplete of a past command at your prompt.
+If you keep typing, you'll get more specific options appear.
+You can either run it by pressing return, or editing it first by pressing arrows or other movement keys.

+  - `!!`: execute the last command; `sudo !!` to re-execute with root
+  - `!80`: execute the 80th command in history; `!-1` == `!!`
+  - `Ctrl-r`: reverse search the command history
+  - history commands are stored in `~/.bash_history` file with setting in `~/bashrc` specifying `HISTSIZE` etc.

+- [x] Look for “hidden” files in your home directory.
+In Linux the convention is simply that any file starting with a "." character is hidden.
+So, type cd to return to your "home directory" then ls -l to show what files are there.
+Now type `ls -la` or `ls -ltra` (the "a" is for "all") to show all the files - including those starting with a dot.
+By far the most common use of "dot files" is to keep personal settings in a home directory.
+So use your new skills with less to look at the contents of .bashrc , .bash_history and others.

+- [x] Finally, use the nano/vim editor to create a file in your home directory and type up a summary of how the last five days have worked for you.